Speech and Language Development

 When should you talk to your child's doctor?

-Your doctor will check your child's speech and language skills during regular well-child visits.
+Your doctor will check your child's speech and language skills during routine checkups.
 But call your doctor anytime you have concerns about how your child is developing.

 Mild and temporary speech delays can occur.
 Some children learn new words faster than others do.
 But if your child is not saying words by 18 months, or says fewer than 50 words by 24 months, talk with your doctor.